The Importance of Career Planning

 Another important result of career planning is knowing where your skill gaps are.
 Let’s say you’re just beginning your career and your goal is to be a university president.
 It’s likely that you don’t have the skills today that you would need to make that happen.
 But part of career planning is determining the skills you need to acquire and creating an action plan for how you plan to learn them.
 As your career progresses, the skills you need will likely evolve just as your chosen profession will, which is why it’s important to update your career planning document regularly.
 If you think about your career plan in stages, it’s easier to determine exactly what skills you may need at each stage.
 For example, you likely wouldn’t need managerial skills and training in your first job, but those are skills that would become a necessity later on as your career progresses.

-Career planning isn’t just for early career professionals.
+Career planning isn’t just for early-career professionals.
 If your career has stalled or you’ve jumped from position to position with little direction, you’re likely a good candidate for career planning.
 Even as a more seasoned professional, it’s never too late to start career planning.
-A good starting place for writing your career plan is the IAW Career Planning template.
+A good starting place for writing your career plan is the IAW Career Planning template and the IAW Career Development Guide.
 Your career plan can act as a guiding light when making the thousands of decisions you’ll make over the course of your career.
 It’s important to remember that interests change, purposes change, and industries change.
-For these reasons, you must remain flexible to the effects of those changes in order to create a career that’s purposeful and long lasting.
+For these reasons, you must remain flexible to the effects of those changes in order to create a career that’s purposeful and long-lasting.